rainij/rainij/README.md

 in 2017.

 I mainly work with Python and Rust.
 Previously I also worked with C++ and TypeScript.
-I have some superficial knowledge of Emacs Lisp, Standard ML, Lean, WebAssembly, and x86-64 Assembly.
+I have some basic knowledge of Emacs Lisp, Standard ML, Lean, WebAssembly, and x86-64 Assembly.

 I use my spare time to learn about selected topics in unsupervised machine learning